Lynnette Tumwine Kyokunda: Career

-Lynette works under the Department of Pathology at Kabale University School Of Medicine the same department she has served as its head in different Universities and tertiary Hospitals in Uganda, Rwanda and Botswana.
+Kyokunda works under the Department of Pathology at Kabale University School Of Medicine the same department she has served as its head in different Universities and tertiary Hospitals in Uganda, Rwanda and Botswana.
 At the University of Botswana, she trained their first five Citizen Anatomical Pathologists and established the Master of Medicine in Clinical Pathology program.
 She has served as external examiner in Universities all over East and Southern Africa like Uganda, Rwanda, Kenya, Tanzania, Botswana and South Africa.

 She was among the five candidates who contested on the position of Vice Chancellor of Mbarara University of Science and Technology in 2024 where Pauline Byakika emerged as a winner.